frctl/fractal-docs/docs/guide/cli/interactive-mode.md

 ## Running commands

-Commands in interactive mode are identical to the ~@TODOLINK @commands', 'standard-format commands') }}, except that you no longer need to prefix them with `fractal`.
+Commands in interactive mode are identical to the [standard-format commands](./commands-reference.html), except that you no longer need to prefix them with `fractal`.

 For example, to start the dev server when in interactive mode, just use the `start` command.
 Flags can be used as per usual: